 Brides is committed to guiding ALL couples through not only their wedding planning journey, but through relationship milestones and ups and downs.
 Every love story is beautiful, has its own distinct history, and its own trials—there's no relationship that looks the same.
 To celebrate that uniqueness, we're asking couples to open up about their love story, for our latest column, "Love Looks Like This."
 Below, Kristin Sweeting tells her story from Nashville.

-We met on a dating app on Thanksgiving day after I had sworn I’d never go on an app date again.
-I photograph weddings for a living, which is kind of a big ‘ole life irony to be showing up every weekend to document love stories while going through a divorce at 30 years old, with a two-year-old at home, and a 10-year marriage under your belt.
-While I love marriage and weddings for other people, I had basically decided that I’d be a "freebird" for the rest of my life.
+We met on a dating app on Thanksgiving Day after I had sworn I’d never go on an app date again.
+I photograph weddings for a living, which is kind of a big ol' life irony to be showing up every weekend to document love stories while going through a divorce at 30 years old with a two-year-old at home and a 10-year marriage under your belt.
+While I love marriage and weddings for other people, I had basically decided that I’d be a "free bird" for the rest of my life.

 I was understandably scared of commitment.
 I had jumped into my first marriage/relationship when I was 18 (got married at 21) after being raised in a strict religious community.
 It was so strict that I hadn’t had sex until my wedding night and was still in college when I said, “I do.”
 We fought hard for that marriage—we were in and out of counseling from two months into it.
 I thought that’s just what marriage was supposed to be: super hard.